smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 This screen appears whenever any of the three "separator" hex values are changed.
 The instructions at the top of the display explain the warning and the available function key options.
 SMA recommends consulting SMA Support before attempting to change any of the separator values, to make sure that all of the implications of this very technical change are clearly understood.

-However, LSAM i nstallations that were upgraded to version 04.00.03 from prior versions are advised to use this function to change the Cursor control separator characters to X'A1' and X'79' in order to avoid potential conflicts with LSAM Dynamic Variable tokens.
+However, LSAM installations that were upgraded to version 04.00.03 from prior versions are advised to use this function to change the Cursor control separator characters to X'A1' and X'79' in order to avoid potential conflicts with LSAM Dynamic Variable tokens.
 These hexadecimal values are the new defaults for the LSAM as of version 04.00.03 and newer.

 ### OPRRPYRD302 - Hex Character Conversion

 #### Fields

-- ** New/Old**:  The New values will be inserted into the Script Steps if conversion is confirmed, replacing the Old values (when they are different).
+- **New/Old**:  The New values will be inserted into the Script Steps if conversion is confirmed, replacing the Old values (when they are different).
 For more  information, refer to the field descriptions for [Operator Replay Configuration](../operator-replay/screens.md).

 #### Functions